hoooknew/pancake-spotify-player/docs/features-and-bugs.md

 - [x] customize the path button so it changes the button path color instead of using the default button behavior.
-- [ ] add a popover with extra track details, and album art.
+- [ ] create another window that is dockable to the top of the main window that has a horizontal stack of the albums in the playlist
-- [ ] add links to the popover that open the artist, song, or album in the desktop client
+    - [ ] it should show past, current, and future
-- [ ] include at least part of the current playlist in the popover
+    - [ ] should clicking on the items do anything? maybe change tracks or open the track details in spotify?

 - [x] add a settings right click that creates a user settings json in the app data folder